Harry-Zhang121/notes/Mobile_comm/midterm_prep.md

 - based on destination address, similar to how it is in IP router
 - does not consider anything beyond the Ethernet header
 - switch learns MAC addresses

+## What are the subsystems of the GSM network?
+What kind of functional entities (equipments) are present in the GSM system and what functions do these provide?

+### Mobile Station (MS)
+Containing the SIM card (Subscriber Identity Module) and Mobile Equipment

+### Base station subsystem (BSS)
+this is the access network, containing
+- devices for allowing mobile terminals to reach the network
+- devices for controlling the radio network

+### Network Switching subsystem (NSS)
+voice connections between MEs in the network and outside

+### Operation Subsystem (OSS)
+OSS enables the operator to supervise and monitor the network

+## Summarize GSM radio basics (medium access, frame structure, bursts)!